Marion Lake

 Marion Lake is a very popular destination in the summertime for folks from all over Oregon.
 The 3 mile hike to the lake is easy so most people only do that and then spend the day at the beautiful lake, fishing, paddle boarding or kayaking.
 You can also make this hike a bit more challenging by going up to Marion Mountain, where you will see spectacular 360 degree views of the Jefferson Wilderness!

-The trailhead begins at the end of Marion Creek Road 2255 where you will find a round parking area that can hold roughly 20 cars.
+The trailhead begins at the end of Marion Creek Road, where you will find a large parking area that can hold roughly 20 cars.
 If the parking lot is full, you can park along the gravel road.
-This is an extremely popular place to come to in the summer, and even early in the season, there are quite a few people here on the weekend.
+Because of the new limited entry permit system that started in 2021, only 40 people are allowed into Marion Lake per day for day use and 10 overnight permits are distributed daily.
+This helps keep the crowds down and makes it truly feel like a wilderness experience.

 |

-Overall, this hike is amazing, and you can see why this area attracts folks from all over Oregon.
-If you are with small children, it is suggested that you just do the lower 6 mile Marion Lake loop.
-If you are pretty fit, and are ok climbing over at least ten blowdowns, then Marion Mountain summit is highly recommended.
-This is a wonderful area, and if you are in the Portland, Salem, Bend or Eugene area, you should definitely come explore!
+The Marion Lake and Marion Mountain hikes are an absolutely amazing gem in the Oregon Cascades, and you can see why this area attracts folks from all over Oregon.
+If you are with small children, it is suggested that you just do the easier lower 5.8 mile Marion Lake loop and then take the day to enjoy the lake.
+If you are hiking later in the summer season and are up for a challenge, and are ok climbing over blowdowns, then Marion Mountain summit is highly recommended.
+This is a wonderful area, and it is definitely worth trying to get a limited entry permit for this one!

 |